“Do you want to change the world? Then change yourself first.” – Sri Chinmoy

 Luckily, I am not alone in my assessment.
 Others are also making the same observations (Meet Generation M, The Rising Trend of Minimalist Marketing).
 New blogs are popping up almost everyday.
 New books are being written at a furious pace.
 And more and more people are being attracted to the lifestyle and adopting minimalist principles.

-To understand why, consider these 10 Compelling Reasons to Adopt a Minimalist Lifestyle.
+To understand why, consider these 10 Reasons Why Minimalism is Growing:

 1. Worldwide Financial Turmoil - Rising unemployment, stagnant wages, and falling stock prices have forced families and individuals to reevaluate their purchases.
 Many have begun living on tighter budgets.
 As a result, many consumers are choosing to identify the difference between essential and nonessential purchases.